Norsagir/adguard-custom-filters/README.md

 Right now in December 2024, I've been using it for over 4 years without a problem.

 You can still edit the config : once you imported it, nothing will prevent you from modifying the imported configuration via the admin page of Adguard.

+## Custom filters by others

+A nice filter in order to hide YouTube Shorts : https://github.com/gijsdev/ublock-hide-yt-shorts